Ottoman frigate Ertuğrul

 Ertuğrul, launched in 1863, was a sailing frigate of the Ottoman Navy.
-While returning from a goodwill voyage to Japan in 1890, she encountered a typhoon off the coast of Wakayama Prefecture, subsequently drifted into a reef and sank.
+While returning from a goodwill voyage to Japan in 1890, she encountered a typhoon off the Kushimoto coast of Wakayama Prefecture.
+It subsequently drifted into a reef and sank.
 The shipwreck resulted in the loss of more than 500 sailors and officers, including Rear Admiral Ali Osman Pasha.

 Only 69 sailors and officers survived and returned home later aboard two Japanese corvettes.
 The event is still commemorated as a foundation stone of Japanese-Turkish friendship.

 Ship

 Ertuğrul, ordered in 1854 by Ottoman Sultan Abdulaziz (reigned 1861–1876), was built in the Taşkızak Shipyard (Tersâne-i Âmire) in Galata, an area of Istanbul (previously known as Constantinople) and was launched on 19 October 1863 in presence of the Sultan.
 She was named for Ertuğrul (13th century), the father of Osman I, founder of the Ottoman Empire.
 A three-mast wooden ship, she was 79 m long, 15.5 m wide and had a draft of 8 m.

 The frigate sailed to England in 1864, where she had steam engines and state of the art machinery installed, including electrical lighting.

 On 18 February 1865, she left Portsmouth to return home with two other ships of the Ottoman Navy, Kosova and Hüdavendigâr, visiting some French and Spanish ports on the way.
 After arriving in Istanbul, she anchored awhile in the Bosphorus in front of the Dolmabahçe Palace and later took part in the campaign against the Cretan Revolt in 1866.
 Subsequently, she was locked up in Golden Horn during the reign of Abdul Hamid II (1876–1909).